dlim28/CaptureMortgage/README.md

 # Short Answer questions
 ## a.
 What are the most important aspects of quality software?

 There are 2 main features that a good software must have.
 It needs to do it's just correctly and solve the problem that it was developed to do.
-If you're problem is x, than the software must be able to solve x or at the very minimum make x more manageable.
+If you're problem is (x), than the software must be able to solve (x) or at the very minimum make (x) more manageable.

 The second aspect is that it needs to be user friendly.
 A lot of the population don't know the ins and outs of software, so the app needs to be able to be used and enjoyed by everyone.
 Straight to the point and sleek.

+As an added bonus the code should be dry and easy to read for any developers that want to inspect the inner workings of the software.

 ## b.
 What libraries are being used in the app and why?

 - react
 - axios
 - react-dom
-- react-js-pagination
+- react-js-pagination - for pagination
 - react-router-dom
 - react-scripts
-- react-table
+- react-table - for react tables
-- nodemon
+- nodemon: to auto run and reset the server
 - express
 - mongoose
 - jest
 - dotenv
 - cors

 ## c.
 A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?

+It all depends on what the website needs.
+Every business requires different features and data on their website.
+An, effective back and forth with the client to know exactly what they want and expect will save a lot of headache in the future.
+Sitting down with them and brainstorming what both parties could do for each other.

+Good communication within the group is also key, a team should be able to know everyone's strong points and weak points.
+Then tasks can be divided up from there.

 ## d.
 Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

+We needed to know how to use react and many of it's components, as well as pulling data from JSON objects to get them to display.
+A general knowledge of which npm's to use to overcome some hurdles was also very useful for this project.

 ## e.
 Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?